-- Employees are expected and required to report to work on time in an appropriate mental and physical condition to perform their job duties. - 2.
+- 1. Employees are expected and required to report to work on time in an appropriate mental and physical condition to perform their job duties. - 2.
 Employees found to be illegally using, making, or transferring a controlled substance, - cannabis, or alcohol while on the job will be subject to legal and disciplinary - consequences.
-Additionally, the City may require an employee to participate in drug - assistance or rehabilitation program which has been approved by the City.
+Additionally, the City may require an employee to participate in drug - assistance or rehabilitation program which has been approved by the City. - 3.
+Employee's needing assistance in dealing with such problems are encouraged to seek - counseling.
+Conscientious and voluntary efforts to seek such help will not jeopardize - any employee's job nor will it be noted in any personnel record.
+However, referral to - any assistance program in no way exempts an employee from discipline for violating - this policy or for otherwise less than acceptable job performance. - 4.
+Under Illinois law and as a condition for continued employment with the City of - Collinsville, each employee is required to inform the City of any conviction he/she - receives under a criminal drug statute for violations occurring in the workplace or - assigned worksite.
+A written report of such conviction must be made and submitted - to the City within 5 days after the conviction.
+A conviction means a finding of guilt - or the imposition of a sentence by a judge or jury in any Federal or state court. - 5.
+Within 10 days after receiving notice that an employee has been convicted of violating

-- 3. Employee's needing assistance in dealing with such problems are encouraged to seek counseling.
-Conscientious and voluntary efforts to seek such help will not jeopardize any employee's job nor will it be noted in any personnel record.
-However, referral to any assistance program in no way exempts an employee from discipline for violating this policy or for otherwise less than acceptable job performance. - 4.
-Under Illinois law and as a condition for continued employment with the City of receives under a criminal drug statute for violations occurring in the workplace or assigned worksite.
-A written report of such conviction must be made and submitted to the City within 5 days after the conviction.
-A conviction means a finding of guilt or the imposition of a sentence by a judge or jury in any Federal or state court. - 5.
-Within 10 days after receiving notice that an employee has been convicted of violating - a criminal drug statute, the City is required to report the fact to any government - agency with which the City has a contract.
+- a criminal drug statute, the City is required to report the fact to any government - agency with which the City has a contract.